Fast forward to my early twenties and I found myself in the safety of the trees once more, finding a path to hope in the wake of my sexual assault.

 When my mind started to wander to the idea of being on the path inside the trees alone in the morning hours, panic always rose inside my chest.
 Panic followed by fury.
 My pace quickened.
 Walking along the path at a slow and steady pace made me feel like a sitting duck with a wolf hiding in the bushes nearby.
 It wasn't many weeks of walking before I started to do intervals of walking and jogging.
 The jogging felt better.
 The faster movement made me feel like I had more of a chance.
 Eventually, I was jogging the whole path without stopping.

 As my weeks at the park continued, so did the way I armed myself.
 Soon I had a whistle around my neck, a blade that cleverly looked like a pen that I stuck inside my armband near my iPod, and a running belt where I could keep my phone and keys, allowing my hands to be free.
 Free with the exception of the key chain that looked like a cat.
 You held it with your fingers through the eyes so that its ears jutted out from your knuckles, prepared to strike.
-Thank you Rose Guardian for your cleverly designed self-defense weaponry.
+I loved the cleverly designed self-defense weaponry.

 These things gave me some sense of control and power, both taken from me.
 Both things I had taken for granted in my life before the assault.